After rocking first-half, 'misplaced pessimism' risks ending 2019 investor party

 While equities are retesting 2019 highs, investors have entered the second half of the year in a cautious mood as data points to slowing growth momentum across the world.

-Demand for government debt is predicted to remain high -- Goldman Sachs said their downside risk scenario for the 10-year German Bund <DE10YT=RR>, the go-to safe-haven European government bond, is to yield around -0.5%.
+Demand for government debt is predicted to remain high -- Goldman Sachs said their downside risk scenario for the 10-year German Bund, the go-to safe-haven European government bond, is to yield around -0.5%.
 It hit a record -0.34% low last week.

 But investors are hardly panicking.
-Yields on junk-rated company debt, usually shunned during troubled times, are near their lowest in over a year, down some 2 percentage points since January <.MERH0A0>.
+Yields on junk-rated company debt, usually shunned during troubled times, are near their lowest in over a year, down some 2 percentage points since January.

 In a world where an estimated $13 trillion of fixed income assets carry sub-0% yields, money managers are likely to continue diversifying into lower-rated -- riskier -- securities.

-What's more, rock-bottom volatility -- swings in prices -- favors seeking "carry", a strategy where investors sell lower-yield assets to buy higher-yielding securities.
+What's more, rock-bottom volatility -- swings in prices -- favours seeking "carry", a strategy where investors sell lower-yield assets to buy higher-yielding securities.

 "The question (for credit investors) is are we going to see a significant increase in (company) default risks?" said Eric Brard, head of fixed income at Amundi Asset Management.